zeeshanali/Online-Help/docs/api/Pkg_Guide.md

   to packages in all the bundles referenced here.

 * **packages:**
   A dict wherein the keys are the names of a bundle, and the values are a list of names of associated RPM packages.
 These are the packages to be installed on storage servers using this profile.
 Note that it is usually not necessary to list all packages: ``yum`` is used to install packages, so dependencies are respected.
 For example, when installing ``lustre`` we do not also name ``e2fsprogs`` because it is a dependency of ``lustre`` and therefore installed automatically.
 The reason we name ``lustre-modules`` even though it too is a dependency of ``lustre`` is that naming a package here causes any exact-version dependencies (such as the dependency on a particular version of ``kernel`` to be respected even if they involve installing a downgraded package).
-This mechanism is an ML modification to the default ``yum`` behaviour, included to handle Lustre*'s need for older kernel versions.
+This mechanism is an ML modification to the default ``yum`` behaviour, included to handle Lustre's need for older kernel versions.

 * **ui_name:**
   A string for presentation to users of the web interface and command line interface to ML.
 This should be short (a few words at most) and meaningful to system administrators.